mikefeldmeier/mikefeldmeier.github.io/osaka-jp.md

    >&nbsp;

-   Maglev Train starts its service in 2027 from Oosaka to toukyou.
+   Maglev Train starts its service in 2027 from Oosaka to Toukyou.

    >*